Reclassification FAQsFrequently Asked Questions regarding Reclassification.

 The reclassification criteria set forth in California Education Code (EC) Section 313 and Title 5 California Code of Regulations (5 CCR) section 11303, remain unchanged.
 Local educational agencies (LEAs) should continue using the following four criteria to establish reclassification policies and procedures:

-- Assessment of English language proficiency (ELP), using an objective assessment instrument, including, but not limited to, the state test of English Language Proficiency Assessments for California (ELPAC); and
+- Assessment of English language proficiency (ELP), using an objective assessment instrument, including, but not limited to, the state test of English Language Proficiency Assessments for California (ELPAC) [standardized statewide as Summative ELPAC Overall Performance Level 4]

-- Teacher evaluation, including, but not limited to, a review of the student’s curriculum mastery; and
+- Teacher evaluation, including, but not limited to, a review of the student’s curriculum mastery [locally defined]

-- Comparison of student performance in basic skills against an empirically established range of performance in basic skills of English proficient students of the same age.
+- Comparison of student performance in basic skills against an empirically established range of performance in basic skills of English proficient students of the same age [locally defined]

 Are any of these criteria standardized across California?

 Yes.
-The State Board of Education (SBE) approved the use of ELPAC Overall Performance Level (PL) 4 as the statewide standardized ELP criterion for reclassification beginning with the 2018–19 Summative ELPAC administration for grades K–12 (see Criterion 1 above).
+The State Board of Education (SBE) approved the use of Summative ELPAC Overall Performance Level (PL) 4 as the statewide standardized ELP criterion for reclassification beginning with the 2018–19 Summative ELPAC administration for grades TK–12 (see Criterion 1 above).

-Which Summative ELPAC threshold scores should LEAs use?
+Which Summative ELPAC threshold scores should LEAs use to meet Criterion 1 requirements?

 Do all of the reclassification criteria apply to all grades K–12?
 Do they apply to students with exceptional needs?